SACRRA

 Welcome to the South African Credit and Risk Reporting Association (SACRRA) - Your Personal Partner in Ensuring Fair and Responsible Credit and Risk Decisions

-We are a not-for-profit voluntary industry association that has, for the past 34 years been facilitating the sharing of credit and risk information to enable our members to make informed credit and risk decisions pertaining to credit and other service applications by consumers.
+We are a non-for-profit voluntary industry association.
+Since 1989 we have been facilitating the sharing of credit and risk information to enable our members to make informed credit and risk decisions pertaining to credit and other service applications by consumers.
 Our legal data sharing prescripts are based on the principle of reciprocity, as a result our members are not only registered credit providers but telecommunication companies, insurers, debt buyers, subscription service providers, credit bureaus, loan system provider and analytical companies.

 Through the SACRRA managed Central Data Transmission Hub, our tools and support we enable on a monthly basis, an average 54 million records to be submitted to the current six credit bureaus that have been authorised by the National Credit Regulator to hold payment profile information.